TalenticaSoftware/image-processing-server/README.md

-**Image processing serve**
-Its a simple NodeJS server side focused application to resize and convert the images to monochrome.
+**Image processing serve** is a simple NodeJS server side focused application to resize and convert the images to monochrome.

 To run the project you must first install graphicsmagick.
 On Mac use the homebrew package manager.